twitham1/kjv-bible-lyric-files/README.md

 SOURCE:	https://github.com/twitham1/kjv-bible-lyric-files

+The King James Holy Bible in 1189 Lyric format files (*.lrc)

 This code generates LRC text files to sit alongside KJV audio files for scripture display while corresponding sound plays in your favorite player.
 I use MythMusic of MythTV.
-Other options might be found at
+Other options might be found at:

 https://en.wikipedia.org/wiki/LRC_(file_format)#Support

-Grab a release from github to get a full set of .lrc files for your .mp3 files, see INSTALL options below.
+Grab a release file from github to get a full set of .lrc files for your .mp3 files, see INSTALL options below.

 These .lrc files distribute the time of the audio recording across the "reading syllables" of the text.
-This works well most of the time with a display within a line or two of the sound.
-The sound and text occasionally drift by as many as 4 lines.
-My player shows +/- 5 lines of lyrics so that the text is always visible.
-YMMV.
+This yields a display within a line or two of the sound most of the time.
+The sound and text occasionally drift by up to 5 lines so displaying 11 or more lines of context is recommended.

 "Reading syllables" are the syllables of the words plus: